unwastefultoday/audio/README.md

 5. PlaintextParser from sumy.parsers.plaintext
 6. Tokenizer from sumy.nlp.tokenizers
 7. TextRankSummarizer from sumy.summarizers.text_rank
+8. moviepy
-8. opencv
+9. opencv
-9. ffmpeg
+10. ffmpeg
-10. numpy
+11. numpy
-11. speech-recognition
+12. speech-recognition
-12. Translator and LANGUAGES from googletrans
+13. Translator and LANGUAGES from googletrans

 ## how to use
 opengenus script.py contains implementations of various functions to convert, summarise and translate data and to make these functions usable by command line.